Ellie-x3/GameDevBlog/content/posts/PixelPlatformer2.md

 In your project directory run the following command:

-`dotnet tool restore` and then run
+`dotnet tool restore` (Should only have to run this one time) and then run

 `dotnet mgcb-editor ./Content/Content.mgcb`